rob-earwaker/jsch/README.md

 >>>
 ```

-A `jschema.DefinitionError` will be raised on initialisation if any
+A `jschema.SchemaValidationError` will be raised on initialisation if any
 [JSON schema validation]
 (http://json-schema.org/latest/json-schema-validation.html) rules are breached: